Love Recipe

-Love Recipe (料理情人夢) is a 2011 Taiwanese romance drama written by Lu Huixin, Yang Huiwen and directed by Huang Keyi (黄克义).
-It stars Kenji Wu, Li Jiaying, Emma Wu(Gui Gui) and Rhydian Vaughan as the main characters in the drama.
+Love Recipe (料理情人夢) is a 2011 Taiwanese romance drama written by Lu Huixin, Yang Huiwen and directed by Huang Keyi (黃克義).
+It stars Kenji Wu, Li Jiaying, Emma Wu (Gui Gui) and Rhydian Vaughan as the main characters in the drama.

 Synopsis

 Fu Yongle (Kenji Wu) is a handsome and easygoing young man.
 He has a great talent for cooking food and he had a happy childhood.
-However, unfortunately his parents died and he was adopted by his father's best friend.
-Fu Yongle doesn't give up his cheerful character because of the misfortune.
+However, his parents died and he was adopted by his father's best friend.
+Fu Yongle does not give up his cheerful character because of the misfortune.
 He tries to restore his father's canteen, and along the way he encounters a lot of surprises, including his true love.